Opening hook

 | Social Studies | Chapter 17, “The Battle” | Debate the ethical implications of the war against the Black Thing, comparing it to real‑world conflicts | Enhance critical thinking, empathy, and civic engagement |

 These cross‑curricular bridges illustrate how chapter numbers can serve as anchor points for interdisciplinary exploration.
-By tying a lesson to a specific chapter, teachers can check that the content remains tightly coupled to the text while still reaching broader educational standards Simple as that..
+By tying a lesson to a specific chapter, teachers can make sure the content remains tightly coupled to the text while still reaching broader educational standards Simple, but easy to overlook..

 A Few Final Tips for Seamless Integration